-Since 1997 DOS has utilized a general form of infrastructure asset management for water and wastewater and added roadway and drainage infrastructure in 2003.
+Since 1997 the Department of Engineering and Environmental Services has utilized a general form of infrastructure asset management for water and wastewater and added roadway and drainage infrastructure in 2003.
 The City's Geographical Information System (GIS) project was started back in 1996 and has not yet acquired the funding or personnel needed to bring this system of maps and data up to current levels.
 While the generalized asset management reporting that has been done does not need a current GIS to provide information for the report, it is obvious that a GIS that includes all of the City's assets rather than just some of its assets would be much more useful and provide a more accurate report.
-Although DOS has been able to develop trends of renewal expenditures by infrastructure asset category based on a general form of asset management and incomplete GIS data, it has not allowed for detailed development of inventory tracking, asset valuation, condition assessments, maintenance work order systems, and budget management.
+Although the Department Of Engineering And Environmental Services has been able to develop trends of renewal expenditures by infrastructure asset category based on a general form of asset management and incomplete GIS data, it has not allowed for detailed development of inventory tracking, asset valuation, condition assessments, maintenance work order systems, and budget management.
 Until the City's GIS is updated and a comprehensive program is implemented, infrastructure asset planning activities will continue to indicate a range of needed expenditures rather than allowing for more efficient management and spending.

-It is anticipated that the action by EPA and DOJ on the sanitary sewer system will require extensive efforts in the way of documenting, modeling and assessing the sewer infrastructure.
+It is anticipated that the action by EPA and DOJ on the sanitary sewer system will require extensive effort in the way of documenting, modeling and assessing the sewer infrastructure.
 This work will be utilized as the beginning of a comprehensive city-wide infrastructure asset management program and GIS upgrade.
 With proper planning, other areas of City infrastructure (water, drainage, roadways) can be added to the program in an efficient, cost effective manner as funding becomes available.